 Every year during the approximate five performance years of this model, CJR hospitals will receive separate episode target prices for MS-DRGs 469 and 470, reflecting the differences in spending for episodes initiated by each MS-DRG.
-CMS will also use a simple risk stratification methodology to set different target prices for patients with hip fractures within each MS-DRG.
+CMS uses a simple risk stratification methodology to set different target prices for patients with hip fractures within each MS-DRG and a list of the fracture codes that effect target price assignments is linked at the bottom of this webpage.
+This list is reviewed and updated by the CJR model team clinicians each year to ensure new fracture codes that are relevant to CJR episodes are incorporated.
 All providers and suppliers are paid under the usual payment system rules and procedures of the Medicare program for episode services throughout the year.
 At the end of a model performance year, actual spending for the episode (total expenditures for related services under Medicare Parts A and B) is compared to the Medicare target episode price for the responsible hospital.
 Depending on the participant hospital’s quality and episode spending performance, the hospital may receive an additional payment from Medicare or be required to repay Medicare for a portion of the episode spending.

 CMS has implemented the CJR model in 67 geographic areas, defined by metropolitan statistical areas (MSAs).
 MSAs are counties associated with a core urban area that has a population of at least 50,000.
 Non-MSA counties (no urban core area or urban core area of less than 50,000 population) were not eligible for selection.
 The MSAs are listed below:

-Except for those participating in Model 1, Models 2 or Model 4 of the Bundled Payments for Care Improvement (BPCI) initiative for LEJR episodes, hospitals paid under the Inpatient Prospective Payment System (IPPS) and located in the MSAs selected are required to participate in the CJR model.
-As of November 16, 2015, approximately 800 hospitals are required to participate in the CJR model.
-Hospitals outside the selected geographic areas are not able to participate.
-There is no application process for this model.
+Except for those participating in Model 1, Models 2 or Model 4 of the Bundled Payments for Care Improvement (BPCI) initiative for LEJR episodes, hospitals paid under the Inpatient Prospective Payment System (IPPS) and located in the MSAs selected were required to participate in the CJR model for the first 2 performance years.
+For performance years 1 and 2 of the CJR model, approximately 800 hospitals were required to participate.
+As of February 1, 2018, following the changes to the participation requirements established in the December 1, 2017 final rule, approximately 465 hospitals are participating in the CJR model for performance years 3 through 5.
+Hospitals outside the selected 67 geographic areas are unable to participate.

-CMS is reaching out to hospitals in the selected MSAs with instructions on how to request data and other information regarding participation in the CJR model.
-If you are a hospital located in one of the MSAs selected for participation in the CJR model, please provide CMS with two points of contact for the CJR model by emailing firstname.lastname@example.org.
+Prior to implementing this model on April 1, 2016, CMS reached out to hospitals in the selected MSAs with instructions on how to request data and other information regarding participation in the CJR model.
+Hospitals located in one of the MSAs selected for participation in the CJR model were asked to provide CMS with two points of contact for the CJR model by emailing email@example.com.
 Please include your hospital’s CCN in the subject line.
 The points of contact should be individuals employed by your hospital that would be the best people for CMS to reach out to with instructions for receiving data and other technical issues.

 CMS and HHS Office of the Inspector General (OIG) will jointly issue waivers of certain fraud and abuse laws for purposes of testing this model.
 The waiver notice is available at the CMS Fraud and Abuse page.